kelvinhado/android-mapbox/README.md

 Decided to use sharedpreferences to store the 15 last known location.
 It might not be a good solution for performance .. consider using the SqlLite DB.

+## Step 5
+Made the refacto to be able to easily switch between different maps provider. change fragment using a framelayout.